‘Partisan’ Staff Wrote And Leaked Mueller Letter, Claims Former U.S. Attorney

 Fueling the attacks on Barr is a letter authored by the special counsel’s office.
 On May 1, as Vox reported, the letter — dated March 27 — was leaked to the press.
 Addressed to Attorney General William Barr, the document accuses the top lawyer of failing to fully capture “the context, nature, and substance of this Office’s work and conclusions.”

-But Robert Mueller’s letter was not authored by Robert Mueller, and he did not personally leak it to the press, according to former United States Attorney Andrew McCarthy.
+But Robert Mueller’s letter was not authored by Robert Mueller, and he did not personally leak it to the press, according to former U.S. Attorney Andrew McCarthy.
 In an opinion piece penned for the conservative National Review, McCarthy accused “partisan” staffers of writing, and leaking the letter, The Washington Examiner reports.

 The rift between the special counsel and Attorney General William Barr is too obvious to ignore. https://t.co/nGKZpkWC2I